 Southeast Europe is at a payment modernization inflection point.
 Serbia is joining SEPA in May 2026, driving urgent demand for ISO 20022 compliance and instant payment infrastructure across the Western Balkans.
 Romania's instant payment system already covers the majority of the market, with major banks leading EU Digital Wallet adoption and digital commerce growing at 30–40% annually.
 Romania and Bulgaria have among the lowest digital banking penetration rates in the EU (Eurostat), a classic leapfrog dynamic where tokenized A2A can bypass legacy card infrastructure entirely.
 Greece and Bulgaria have active institutional money market fund operations distributed through major commercial banks, and the region's largest bank groups operate asset management arms across multiple Southeast European markets simultaneously.

 Tokenized payment systems are live in production in South Asia.
-Remittance volumes, the regulatory structure, and the commercial banking landscape in this region present ongoing opportunity.
+Remittance volumes, the regulatory structure, and the commercial banking environment in this region present ongoing opportunity.
 Our direct operational experience with South Asian payment infrastructure and regulatory environments informs how we approach comparable markets elsewhere.

 The most compelling targets combine more than one signal.
 A bank with an active blockchain program and an existing money market fund platform, or a central bank deploying a CBDC in a market with no incumbent fast-payment scheme.
 These dual qualifications are the primary filter in our market engagement approach.